This post may contain affiliate links. Please read my disclosure policy.

 - Remove the central seed and cut them in small cubes.

-Once all the main components are ready, we can put it all together.
-We need to mix the fish fumet, the water from the mussels and the Chayote to make the mousse.
-It is important to mix the right quantity to balance taste and consistency.
+We must mix the fish fumet, the water from the mussels, and the Chayote to make the mousse.

-- Taste and add more fish fumet or mussels water accordingly until you reach your desired taste and texture.
+- Taste and add more fish fumet or mussels water until you reach your desired taste and texture.

-Serving the mussels mousse
+Serving the Chayote soup

-This soup is best served cold but it can also be served warm.
-When eating the sweetness of the mussel will be balanced by the acidity of the Cime di Rapa or the Begonia, all softly bounded by the Chayote mousse.
+This soup is best served cold,, but it can also be served warm.
+When eating, the sweetness of the mussel will be balanced by the acidity of the Cime di Rapa or the Begonia, all softly bounded by the Chayote mousse.

-It is the perfect starter for a fancy no carbs, low calories dinner!
+It is the perfect starter for a fancy no, carbs, low calories dinner!

 As main you can serve: